Ed's Ink: Maximizing Opportunity (Not Profits) Is The Name Of The Game

 Peter F. Drucker taught us more than 60 years ago maximization of profit in business is a meaningless concept.

 Most organizations that survive through thick and thin typically trade off short-term profits for long-term growth.
-In other words, only by by investing in new opportunities that could become tomorrow's breadwinners will the organization have a chance for profitable continuity.
+In other words, only by investing in new opportunities that could become tomorrow's breadwinners will the organization have a chance for profitable continuity.

 So, forget about illusionary notion of profit maximization.
 Replace it with maximization of opportunities.